Super senior: Tuition-free fifth year for personal interest studies

-At the University of Rochester, students are given the unique opportunity to partake in the Take Five Scholars Program.
+At certain universities, such as the University of Rochester, students are given the unique opportunity to partake in the Take Five Scholars Program.
 In this program, the student receives a fifth year, or one additional semester, tuition free while the student studies a subject outside of their major.
 The student has to apply for this program before their eighth semester.

-Agnes Scott College also offers a Fifth Year program, tuition-free.
+Another example is the Agnes Scott College, which also offers a Fifth Year program tuition-free.
 It is typically used to take courses that interest them but they could not take during their first four years, to finish a second major, or to take classes that are prerequisites for a graduate program they wish to pursue.

 Cooperative education

 Many colleges and universities offer a Cooperative Education program.
-In this program, a student has the opportunity to integrate work experience into his/her education through full-time employment during one or more semesters.
+In this program, a student has the opportunity to integrate work experience into their education through full-time employment during one or more semesters.
 Generally, a student will not enroll in any courses during the semester(s) of their full-time employment.
 Therefore, a student participating in Cooperative Education will require more than four years to complete their studies.

-Wait-listed
+Wait-listed students

-Students are wait-listed when applying for college entrance or when enrolling in classes at their college or university.
-A spot on a wait-list delays students that are earning credits for core/general education or toward their major.
-Being wait-listed at the beginning of their college career or at any point during their time at a college or university prevents them from having enough credits to graduate in the traditional four years.
+Students can be wait-listed when applying for college entrance or when enrolling in classes at their college or university.
+Being wait-listed (then being subsequently accepted off the waitlist later in the year) can delay students in earning credits for general education or toward their major.
+This situation may prevent students from having enough credits to graduate in the traditional four years of a college/university/etc.